 In a large saucepan, bring the milk/water to a boil and add the cornmeal, semolina, and salt.
-Lower the heat and cook for about 15-20 minutes, until it is thick and creamy.
+Lower the heat and cook for about 15-20 minutes, stirring often, until it is thick and creamy.

 Add the raisins, a tbsp or so of the soaking liquid, sugar, butter, and cinnamon.

 Pour the mixture into your buttered pan and smooth the top.
 Add the slices of apples decoratively.